lauraich/swetroTestFront/README.md

 ## Installation

+Note: all commands must be executed in the root project.

 First you will need to install the dependencies, to do this run the following command in your terminal:

 ```bash